-18. In training for patient encounters, does your medical school's curriculum introduce strategies to have conversations with patients about the health effects of climate change?

-Yes, there are strategies introduced for having conversations with patients about climate change in the core curriculum.

-Yes, there are strategies introduced for having conversations with patients about climate change in elective coursework.

-No, there are not strategies introduced for having conversations with patients about climate change

-Score explanation: This topic was not covered in our curriculum.
+1.18.
+In training for patient encounters, does your medical school's curriculum introduce strategies to have conversations with patients about the health effects of climate change?
+2 Yes, there are strategies introduced for having conversations with patients about climate change in the core curriculum.
+1 Yes, there are strategies introduced for having conversations with patients about climate change in elective coursework.
+0 No, there are not strategies introduced for having conversations with patients about climate change Score explanation: This topic was not covered in our curriculum.

-19. In training for patient encounters, does your medical school's curriculum introduce strategies for taking an environmental history or exposure history?

-- 2 Yes, the core curriculum includes strategies for taking an environmental history. - 1 Only elective coursework includes strategies for taking an environmental history. - No, the curriculum does not include strategies for taking an environmental history.
+1.19.
+In training for patient encounters, does your medical school's curriculum introduce strategies for taking an environmental history or exposure history?
+2 Yes, the core curriculum includes strategies for taking an environmental history.
+1 Only elective coursework includes strategies for taking an environmental history.
+0 No, the curriculum does not include strategies for taking an environmental history.

 Score explanation: A few lecturers, particularly in the respiratory unit, have mentioned the impact of pollutants and toxins, and the importance of asking about exposures to them while taking a history.
 However, during our "Art and Practice of Medicine" class, which introduces history taking components and strategies, environmental and exposure histories are not covered.
+This is unchanged from last year.